jpritikin/coach/content/docs/me/sex-ed/kids.md

 [^kim2021]: Kim, S. H., Baek, M., & Park, S. (2021).
 Association of parent–child experiences with insecure attachment in adulthood: A systematic review and meta‐analysis. *Journal of Family Theory & Review, 13*(1), 58-76.

 [^cohen2002]: Cohen, L. J. (2002). *Playful Parenting.* Ballantine Books.

+[^cohen2013]: Cohen, L. J. (2013). *The Opposite of Worry: The Playful Parenting Approach to Childhood Anxieties and Fears.* Ballantine Books.

 [^hill2019]: Hill, S. (2019). *This is your brain on birth control: The surprising science of women, hormones, and the law of unintended consequences.* Penguin.